“The limits of my language means the limits of my world.”

 From The Music Director:

-Back in January while we were still deep in our discussions of “Race, Power & Privilege,” I asked the choir to begin to think ahead with me to our new topic beginning this month: Gender.
+Back in January while we were still deep in our discussions of “Race, Power & Privilege,” I asked the choir to begin to think ahead with me to the upcoming Gender topic.

 Gendered language can exclude people.
 Of course, this has been clear to women for a long time.
 In our modern culture, we no longer claim that the words “all men” truly refer to “all people.”